jamesob/jamesob.github.io/resume/index.markdown

 - **Web developer**
   Phase2 Technology, Alexandria, VA
   Aug.
 2011 --
-  - Full-stack web development using Groovy/Grails and Drupal.
+  - Full-stack web development using Groovy/Grails and Drupal (PHP).
   - Architected a feed-processing service for large news sites using Grails and MongoDB that (securely and quickly) injects content into Drupal from a variety of sources.
   - Designed REST APIs.
   - Front-end work using jQuery.
-  - Learned enough PHP to make me absolutely hate PHP.
   - Communicated directly with clients and performed live demos.

 - **Python developer**